rotundasoftware/cartero/README.md

 * Serve assets directly to your rendered pages, no more messing with `script` and `link` tags!
 * Efficiently transform scss / less to css, coffee to JavaScript, etc. using streams.
 * Keep assets used by a particular view template in the same folder as their view.
-* Apply post-processor transform streams to uglify / minify / compress assets.
+* Use post-processor transform streams to uglify / minify / compress assets.
 * When developing, keep assets separate and watch for changes, reprocessing as appropriate.

 Many thanks to [James Halliday](https://twitter.com/substack) for his help and guidance in bringing this project into reality.